aeporreca/aeporreca.github.io/talks.md

 title: Talks
 ---

-Click on the title of the talk to download the slides (where available).
+Click on the title of the talk to download the slides, where available.

 Seminars
 --------